-Certain IP rights may be registered in the relevant IP registers, however this registration is sometimes only made prior to enforcement.
+Certain IP rights may be registered in the relevant IP registers, however this registration is in most cases not required to create valid security and sometimes only made prior to enforcement.

 9. Are there any material costs that lenders should be aware of when structuring deals (for example, stamp duty on security, notarial fees, registration costs or any other charges or duties), either at the outset or upon enforcement?